awsdocs/aws-greengrass-developer-guide/doc_source/connectors.md

 # Integrate with Services and Protocols Using Greengrass Connectors<a name="connectors"></a>

-This feature is available for AWS IoT Greengrass Core v1\.7 only\.
+This feature is available for AWS IoT Greengrass Core v1\.7 and later\.

 Greengrass connectors are prebuilt modules that help accelerate the development lifecycle for common edge scenarios\.
 They make it easier to interact with local infrastructure, device protocols, AWS, and other cloud services\.
 With connectors, you can spend less time learning new protocols and APIs and more time focusing on the logic that matters to your business\.